Mayo Clinic College of Medicine and Science

-The Mayo Clinic College of Medicine and Science (MCCMS), formerly known as Mayo Clinic College of Medicine (MCCM), is a private graduate-only research university based in Rochester, Minnesota that trains physicians, scientists, and allied health professionals.
+The Mayo Clinic College of Medicine and Science (MCCMS; formerly known as Mayo Clinic College of Medicine) is a private graduate-only research university based in Rochester, Minnesota, United States.
+It trains physicians, scientists, and allied health professionals.
 The college is part of the Mayo Clinic academic medical center and is accredited by the Higher Learning Commission (HLC).
-MCCMS consists of five schools that offer M.D., Ph.D., and other degrees, as well as medical residencies, fellowships, and continuing medical education (CME).
+The college consists of five schools that offer Doctor of Medicine, Doctor of Philosophy, and other degrees, as well as medical residencies, fellowships, and continuing medical education.

 Organization

 Mayo Clinic College of Medicine and Science is divided into five schools.

-Mayo Clinic School of Graduate Medical Education
+Graduate Medical Education

 The Mayo Clinic School of Graduate Medical Education (MCSGME), established in 1915, offers more than 300 residences and fellowships in all medical and surgical specialties with 1,791 active trainees.

-Mayo Clinic Alix School of Medicine
+Medicine

 The Mayo Clinic Alix School of Medicine (MCASOM), established in 1972, offers M.D., M.D.-Ph.D. (jointly with MCGSBS), and M.D.-O.M.S. (jointly with MCSGME) degrees.